Superman release date, trailer, cast, and everything you need to know about the new movie

 A new logo for the film was unveiled at CinemaCon, too, which looks metallic, is bright yellow and red, and features an 'S' tapering off at the base.

-As of May 2024, we also have an even better look at Corenswet in costume thanks to an image Gunn shared on Threads, which you can see below.
+We also have an even better look at Corenswet in costume, thanks to an image Gunn shared on Threads, which you can see below.
 The pic shows Clark looking pretty beat up and dirty, pulling on one of his red boots as all sorts of chaos goes down out the window behind him in the skies above Metropolis.
 Maybe ties those laces a bit quicker, eh, Supes?
 The chaos in question might very well be Solaris the Tyrant Sun, a villain that made its first appearance in DC One Million #1 back in 1998, but this has yet to be confirmed.

 Is Superman connected to any other DC films?
 And what happened to Henry Cavill?

 Superman is the first film of the new DCU, which begins with Chapter One: Gods and Monsters.
-This is totally different to the old DCEU, which began with Man of Steel, starring Henry Cavill, and ended with Aquaman and the Lost Kingdom
+This is totally different from the old DCEU, which began with Man of Steel, starring Henry Cavill, and ended with Aquaman and the Lost Kingdom.

-James Gunn and Peter Safran's new universe is a reboot for the DC cinematic franchise, and it has no connection to the old set of films.
-It is, however, connected to the rest of the DCU – which begins with the animated show Creature Commandos on Max.
+James Gunn and Peter Safran's new universe is a reboot of the DC cinematic franchise, and it has no connection to the old set of films.
+It is, however, connected to the rest of the DCU – which began with the animated show Creature Commandos on Max.

 As for Cavill, he played Superman in the old DCEU, and, despite announcing his return to the role after his Black Adam post-credits scene appearance, is no longer the Man of Steel.
 You can read our full breakdown on what happened with Henry Cavill as Superman through the link.